oluijks/blog.luba.dev/src/data/blog/short-stories/0001-whispers-of-albania.md

 It was her face.
 The makeup.
-modDatetime: 2025-06-01T19:21:22.397Z
-ade her seem almost untouchable, and yet more desirable than ever.
+Made her seem almost untouchable, and yet more desirable than ever.

 Her hair was pinned up in a loose, elegant style, exposing the long, graceful line of her neck, with a few rebellious strands escaping to frame her face, softening her beauty to something almost unbearably tender.